-These make it possible to manage different outlet temperatures.
-This is done by managing one direct outlet unit and two or three combined outlet units.
-Please refer to section 5.8.
+These make possible to manage different outlet temperatures.
+This is done by managing two direct outlet units.
+Please refer to section 5.7.
 The combined outlet units have to use modulating 3-way valves with an analogue signal of 0-10Vdc.
 Each outlet unit has independent terminals for heating and cooling demands.
-These signals must be supplied with 24Vac voltage
+These signals must be supplied with 24Vac voltage.